WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-29-upgrade-microservice-from-net-5-to-net-6.md

 ## Conclusion

 Upgrading from .NET 5 to .NET 6 is very fast and simple.
-Most applications should be able to update without any problems by simply changing the .NET version number in the project file and in the Dockerfile.
+Most applications should be able to update without any problems by simply changing the .NET version number in the project file and the Dockerfile.
 Make sure to update your NuGet packages and test your application after the update to make sure that everything still works.

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.